lj020326/ansible-datacenter/docs/git/trunk-based-cicd-pipeline-project-in-k8s-environment.md

 Pic.
 6: Pipeline for a push in a feature-branch

--   **Unit Test, build, push, sec test and helm**: Nothing new or special here, except that images are now tagged with the name of the **feature-branch** instead of "master"(Ex: 5-myfeature-fedcba99).
+-   **Unit Test, build, push, sec test and helm**: Nothing new or special here, except that images are now tagged with the name of the **feature-branch** instead of "main"(Ex: 5-myfeature-fedcba99).
 This will also make it easier to find the **production-to-be** microservice among all others in the development cluster.
 -   **Create k8s cluster**: This is probably the most interesting step in the hole pipeline.
 In order to test and validate the new feature, we automatically create a temporary **kubernetes** cluster that will live until the feature branch exists.
 This will not only create a standalone and isolated environment for testing but also curb unnecessary resources consumption (specially useful in the pay-as-you-go public cloud model).
 For this automation, **drone** will call the ansible plugin to execute this step.

 This **ansible-**playbook can be quite extensive and can be found in [https://github.com/alexismaior-ansible/play-create-rancher-cluster-per-branch](https://github.com/alexismaior-ansible/play-create-rancher-cluster-per-branch).
 The overall steps executed by this playbook are: